eliasbnk/dev-setup/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type all of the following into Terminal at once:
+type all of the following into Terminal at once :

 ```
 npm init -y